 When she's ready to begin birthing, contractions will ramp up in frequency -- to about every 30 minutes -- and intensity.
 You may see her shiny gray water sac protrude from her vulva.
 Your dog will usually tear this sac open to drain the yellowy fluid.

 Your dog will pass a placenta for each puppy, and pups will show about every half-hour.
-However, if she takes a break, it's not necessarily time to panic.
+However, if she takes , it's not necessarily time to panic.
 She may stop delivering for two or even four hours.

 If she has delivered more than one pup and then stops for a few hours, it's normal.
 But if she has stopped for a couple hours after only one pup, call your vet or get her to a veterinary hospital quickly.